What is Bruce Buffer's Net Worth and Salary?

-Bruce Buffer Net Worth: Bruce Buffer is an American UFC announcer who has a net worth of $10 million.
-He has earned his net worth as the main Octagon ring announced for the Ultimate Fighting Championship (UFC).
+Bruce Buffer is an American UFC announcer who has a net worth of $12 million.
+Bruce Buffer has earned his net worth as the main Octagon ring announced for the Ultimate Fighting Championship (UFC).

 Outside of announcing, Buffer is a skilled poker player and has appeared on ESPN's World Series of Poker Main Event and has also appeared on an episode of the TV series Poker After Dark.
 He announced the phrase "Shuffle up and deal!" at the final table of the 2010 World Series of Poker and the Luxor Las Vegas poker room was named after him.
 Buffer has also appeared in episodes of several television series such as "Friends" and "Entourage," and films like "Here Comes the Boom" (2012), "Hot Tub Time Machine 2" (2015) and "Holmes & Watson (2018).